splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/view-detectors.rst

    * AutoDetect: Read-only detectors Splunk Observability Cloud automatically creates when you configure supported integrations.
 To learn more, see :ref:`autodetect-intro`.
    * Customized AutoDetect: AutoDetect detectors that you copy and customize.
 To learn more, see :ref:`autodetect-customize`.

-* Detectors with issues are indicated by a warning triangle icon.
-Hover over the icon to see the issue.
 * To filter detectors by issues, select the :guilabel:`Issues` menu.
 You can filter detectors by the following issues:

    * Archive metrics: Detectors using archive metrics might misfire alerts or stop alerting.
    * MTS limit exceeded: Detectors exceeding MTS monitoring limit might not trigger or might trigger incorrectly.
 To learn more, see :ref:`maximum-number-of-mts-per-detector-data-function`.

 * To filter detectors by tags, enter the tags you want to find.
 Each entry must be an exact match.
 For example, searching for :strong:`abc` doesn't return results for :strong:`abcd`.
-* Detectors with active or scheduled muting rules directly applied to them have a muting indicator.
-If a detector is muted but the muting rule applies only to the detector's properties, the detector doesn't have a muting indicator.

 .. _view-related-detectors: